 Introducing Huahine in the South Pacific

-Huahine is top of our list of places to visit in Tahiti, packed as it is with attractions natural and cultural alike.
+Huahine is top of our list of places to visit on a Tahiti boat charter, packed as it is with attractions natural and cultural alike.
 Sailing through the society Islands to the iconic peaks of that South Pacific paradise Bora Bora is not to be missed.
 But Huahine offers something else, something well worth checking out in more detail.

 Huahine is a 40-minute flight from Fa'a'ā International Airport, Papeete.
 When you visit Huahine, the friendly local people ensure the experience you get is a truly authentic one.
 While you may be itching to do some deep-water sailing and see more of the famous archipelago, why not stay longer?
 Give yourself time to investigate the island’s natural splendour and ancient Polynesian legacy as displayed at Faa’una Nui Lake in the village of Maeva.
 Immerse yourself in the cultural experiences on offer, such as taking part in a Ma’a Tahiti (traditional earth oven-cooked meal).
 Interact and engage, for those truly unforgettable experiences that enhance any holiday.
 Here’s how a one-way land and sail Huahine holiday can work.

 A sailing charter lets you do all the things you want when you incorporate some time ashore.
 One of Huahine’s best places to stay is Hotel Le Mahana, set in lovely tropical gardens on the white sandy beach of Avea Bay.
 We can arrange a day stay at Le Mahina as you wait for your boat’s arrival.
 Or take a night or three in advance of your charter, for even more time to experience Huahine’s delights.

 Beach at Le Mahana, Huahine

 The Best of Huahine by Land and Sea